adlrocha/almanack/finance.md

 1. On monetary inflation: the effect of issuing more FIAT money (through central bank policies, government debts, or commercial bank deposits) is the same as when investors holding stocks are diluted after a new round of investment.
 When you hold FIAT, you are implicitly an investor on that currency, and you can be diluted by the central bankers, commercial banks, and/or states that control it.

 1. When investing in stocks as a financial instrument think of them broadly speaking as bonds, that generate future cash flows yearly.
 The company that you invest in should be capable of maintaining this bond-like behavior long-term.

+1. Debt is not bad (without it we wouldn't have the global prosperity that we are experiencing), but excess of debt is risky.
+Even an excess of capital can be risky because it leads to bad decisions.
+Having money without knowing what to do with it leads to bad decisions.